-The scenario The Colour of his Eyes from the San Francisco sourcebook.
-A man has a Colour Out Of Space (basically a form of sentient, malevolent light) trapped in his eyes, and he drains the energy from (and kills) anything he looks at.
+The scenario The Colour of his Eyes from the Secrets of San Francisco sourcebook.
+A man has a The Colour Out of Space (basically a form of sentient, malevolent light) trapped in his eyes, and he drains the energy from (and kills) anything he looks at.

 The game actually tries to remain canon to Lovecraftian Mythos standards, as well.
 From the spell "Bind Lycanthrope" (which removes their humanity over the course of several days) to the fact that the Rat-things turn out to be, at least in some cases, created from willing cultists and unwilling murder victims, The Mythos is designed around the entire concept of Nightmare Fuel.

 Which makes sense, once you know that H.P.
 Lovecraft had horrible nightmares that inspired a lot of his work...

 The horrifying final third of The Mansion of Madness which some game masters even suggest using content warnings for.
 Seth Skorkowsky admitted one player had to take five to deal with the imagery, and the exposition character of Jack the NPC described it as the players, not the characters, losing a sanity role.
 For those wondering Crater, a cursed insectoid man, has been kidnapping women to bear his freaky bug-monster children to give himself an army.
 The player characters find the woman they're looking for chained to a bed, pregnant, with her hands and feet cut off and her sanity gone.
 She becomes excited when she realizes they're trying to save her...which induces labor and causes multiple bug-babies to eat her from the inside out as they're born, gruesomely killing her in front of the characters.
 YIKES.